ten-protocol/ten-whitepaper/appendix.md

 This section describes alternatives considered and discarded.

 ### Alternative L1 Deposit management
-On a high level, a user has to deposit some ERC tokens on the L1 management contract, and the same amount has to be credited on the user's account on Obscuro.
+On a high level, a user has to deposit some ERC tokens on the L1 Management Contract, and the same amount has to be credited on the user's account on Obscuro.
 This is not straightforward since finality is probabilistic.
 One option to achieve this is to wait a number of L1 blocks for confirmation.
 This has some clear disadvantages.

 Another option is to introduce a dependency mechanism between the L2 rollup and the L1 blocks.
-Basically, the L2 transaction that credits the Obscuro account will be in an L2 rollup that will only be accepted by the management contract if the dependency is part of the ancestors of the current block.
+Basically, the L2 transaction that credits the Obscuro account will be in an L2 rollup that will only be accepted by the Management Contract if the dependency is part of the ancestors of the current block.
 This option is discarded because in the case where the L1 deposit gets reorganised away before the rollup is created, the rollup which contains the L2 deposit transaction is invalidated.

 ### Alternative L1 Theft Prevention
 There is a pool of liquidity stored in the L1 Bridge contract, which is controlled by the group of TEEs who maintain the encrypted ledger of ownership.
-Some users will want to withdraw from the L2 and go back to L1, which means the management contract will have to allow them to claim money from the liquidity pool.
+Some users will want to withdraw from the L2 and go back to L1, which means the Management Contract will have to allow them to claim money from the liquidity pool.

 In case one of the Aggregators is able to hack the TEE, they will be able to produce a proof that they own much more and thus run with it.